HomeBest platformsBest halal stock brokers

 Which halal stock platform is best overall?+

 Musaffa is the top overall pick in this ranking because it scores strongly across platform fit, Shariah positioning, usability, and category relevance.
-The best choice still depends on whether the reader needs direct brokerage access, stock screening, ETF exposure, or a managed halal portfolio.
+The best choice still depends on whether you need direct brokerage access, stock screening, ETF exposure, or a managed halal portfolio.

 How does Musaffa compare with Zoya?+